duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 * Before resetting all the settings to their default, you have to confirm it by pressing the **Checkmark** button.
 * If you do not want to reset the settings, press the **Back** button.
-* Once confirmed, all settings are reset to their default and saved in the EEPROM memory of the motherboard.
+* Once confirmed, all settings are reset to their default and are saved in the EEPROM memory of the motherboard.

 ### Motors